StevenVdEeckt/CGN_CL/README.md

 - run_cgn300_stage5.sh: stage 5 of the recipe.

 ## hyper-parameters ##
-Finally, we provide some information regarding the hyper-parameters of the Continual Learning methods used in the paper; more specifically, lambda, the weight of the regularization.
-See the Table below.
+Below are the values of Lambda (weight of regularization) used for the CL methods in the paper.
+These are the same values as in [Vander Eeckt and Van hamme, 2022].

 Method | Lambda